tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 The TypeScript compiler underlines `y,x` and says:
 > Error: Argument of type 'V' is not assignable to parameter of type 'U'.
 'U' could be instantiated with an arbitrary type which could be unrelated to 'V'.

-So it's complaining that our use of a `y:V` into a parameter that should be a `U` and vice-versa for `x`.
+So it’s complaining that our use of a `y:V` into a parameter that should be a `U` and vice-versa for `x`.
 We flip them back and we are good again... but TypeScript helps us make sure we use the function consistently too:

 ```typescript
 function curry<U,V,W>(f:(x:U,y:V)=>W): (x:U)=>(y:V)=>W {